-Dr Kata Krasznahorkai is a Berlin-based art historian, researcher and curator with more than a twenty-year-expertise in curating international exhibitions, writing and researching on contemporary art and organizing exhibitions and cultural events.
-Currently, she is a Gerda Henkel Senior Researcher at the University of Zurich and an expert advisor to the Council of Europe`s digital exhibition “Free to Create – Create to be Free”.
+Dr Kata Krasznahorkai is a Berlin-based art historian, author and curator with more than a twenty-year-expertise in curating international exhibitions, writing and researching on contemporary art.

 In her research Krasznahorkai focuses on the interaction between the state and cultural acteurs.
 She specialised in the interaction between state security operations and the cultural scenes in Eastern Europe and beyond.
 Krasznahorkai is the author and editor of numerous catalogues and books.
 Most recently, she edited with Sylvia Sasse “Artists&Agents.
 Performance Art and State Security” (Spector Books 2019 / forthcoming in English in 2021).
 With Sylvia Sasse and Inke Arns, she curated “Artists&Agents” at the HMKV in Dortmund that has been awarded as “Exhibition of the Year 2020” by the German Section of International Art Critics (AICA).
 Her new monography “Operative Art History or Who is Afraid of Artists?” will be published by Spector Books 2021.